How to Read a Tape Measure

 - Foot marks are made every 12 inches so that you don’t have to convert inches into feet in your head for long measurements.

-Note: Tape measures made specifically for framing jobs will come with numbers marked in red, or designated with arrows as shown below, so that you can easily locate common 16 inch stud intervals.
+Note: Tape measures made specifically for framing jobs will come with numbers marked in red so that you can easily locate common 16 inch stud intervals.
 This makes measuring center-to-center on studs especially convenient.

 How to use a tape measure to measure things accurately